Toys for Bob: New leadership

 Founders Reiche and Ford left Toys for Bob at the end of 2020 to create an independent studio and commence development on a sequel to The Ur-Quan Masters.
 Paul Yan and Avery Lodato became Toys for Bob's studio heads, and the studio continues to operate with an estimated 180 employees.
 In April 2021, it was announced that Toys for Bob would be working on Call of Duty: Warzone as a support studio alongside Raven Software, Infinity Ward, and Treyarch.
-This led to the release of Call of Duty: Vanguard in December 2021, with some of the game contents also included in Warzone.
+This led to the release of Call of Duty: Vanguard in December 2021, with some of the game's content also included in Warzone.
 Throughout 2021, allegations of workplace harassment surfaced at Activision's parent company, Activision Blizzard, and Toys for Bob employees were among 500 employees calling for the resignation of Kotick.
 Reiche agreed with the need for a change in leadership at Activision Blizzard.

 On January 18, 2022, Microsoft announced that it intended to acquire Activision Blizzard for $68.7 billion.
 Microsoft promised to strive towards safer and more inclusive working conditions among Activision's studios, including Toys for Bob.
 As the CEO of Microsoft's gaming division, Phil Spencer expressed interest in having Toys for Bob revive older game properties now owned by the conglomerate.
 Kotick also expressed his long-term desire to revive the Skylanders series, believing this was now possible thanks to Microsoft's hardware manufacturing and supply chain.
 As part of 1,900 job cuts instituted by Microsoft in January 2024, 89 people were laid off from Toys for Bob and the studio's offices in Novato were closed down.
 The remaining staffers transitioned to work from home.
 In February 2024, the studio announced plans to spin off from Activision.
 In the following month, Windows Central reported that the studio had forged a partnership with Microsoft to publish its first independent game.
 The studio became independent again in May 2024.